Kristina01111000/Drws_site/README.md

 - Put logos of the podcasts next to the links on podcast page Make a draft copy of the homepage first
-Remake the homepage with the text he sent in the email leave the first paragraph, put the sheet in underneath, everything else below, make it look good + make sense
-Make the four element institute hot and take them to the site in a new tab, go to the projects page https://fourelementinstitute.org/projects/

 Change the starburst to say “Click here to gain access to Dr. W’s 4 Element Self-Renewal System for FREE HERE” Takes them to the sign up page
 Signup page goes to getting started page https://growingholistically.com/get-started-with-the-4e-self-renewal-system/